-At March 31, 2014, the estimated fair value of the Deerfield Loan was \$23.7 million compared to a carrying value, net of discounts, of \$18.8 million.
-At December 31, 2013, the estimated fair value of the Deerfield Loan was \$23.6 million compared to a carrying value, net of discounts, of \$18.4 million.
-The estimated fair value of the Deerfield Loan was based on discounting the future contractual cash flows to the present value.
+At March 31, 2015, the estimated fair value of the Deerfield Loan (see, Note 6, "Deerfield Loan") was \$21.3 million compared to a carrying value, net of discounts, of \$20.9 million.
+At December 31, 2014, the estimated fair value of the Deerfield Loan was \$22.2 million compared to a carrying value, net of discounts, of \$20.3 million.
+The estimated fair value of the Deerfield Loan is based on discounting the future contractual cash flows to the present value at the valuation date.
 This analysis utilizes certain Level 3 unobservable inputs, including current cost of capital.
 Considerable judgment is required to interpret market data and to develop estimates of fair value.
 The estimates presented are not necessarily indicative of amounts we could realize in a current market exchange.
 The use of alternative market assumptions and estimation methodologies could have a material effect on these estimates of fair value.
+Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.